7 Best Portable Solar Panels in [current_year] (Review)

 Another important fact that we must take into account for the solar battery and the solar charger is the energy consumption.
 The difference between the amount of power consumption and energy is that power is referred to the instantaneous demand of an electronic device, while energy is referred to the demand over time.
 In other words, energy is power multiplied by the time of usage and is expressed in Wh.

 However, it is also important to know that energy can be expressed in terms of ampere-hour (Ah), since most solar battery capacities are expressed in this unit.
 To make the unit conversion, we can simply divide energy in Wh by voltage.

 For instance, let’s assume that our set of electronic devices consumes a total of 150 W of power.
 Assuming there will be 4 hours of daily use, we would have an energy demand of 600 Wh (enough to charge a phone and a laptop many times, use LED lights, connect a small fridge, and more).
 This can be translated into 50 Ah of solar battery capacity needed (assuming the typical solar battery voltage at 12 V).
 Now, we can use a simple formula to estimate the power needed in solar panels.

 Where Ed is referred to energy demand (600 Wh in our case) and Irr is referred to the estimated irradiation values (can be found in any solar radiation atlas of the country).
 The factor k is related to estimations on energy losses in an off-grid PV system.
 Since we want to fully charge our batteries within a single day, we select 1 day in the expression.
 If we estimate irradiation values close to 5 kWh/m2/day, then:

 It is important to mention that this is used to fully charge your portable solar banks within a single day.
 If you are ok with it taking longer to fully charge, then you can opt to purchase a smaller size.
 It will also be less expensive.

-Multiple devices can be charged with portable solar panels, but to do so we must first understand how to set up the portable solar panel system.
+Multiple devices can be charged, but to do so we must first understand how to set up everything correctly.